Sept. 28, 2025 - Freedomain Radio - Stefan Molyneux

 So I would have those conversations about him with him to get him to understand.

-Now, of course, he's not going to come out of that because again, he's just turned three.
+Now, of course, he's not going to come out of that because, again, he's just turned three.

-So he's not going to come out of that with some big understanding of how to negotiate, because that's big and complicated.
+So he's not going to come out of that with some big understanding of how to negotiate because that's big and complicated.

-Like, so you know those, you have two dials, right?
+Like, so you know, those, you have two dials, right?

 This used to be on EQs, right?

-So you can see them on Windows.
+But you have these dials, so you can see them on Windows.

 So in most of these multi-dial systems, you can just move one dial up and the other dial doesn't go up.